92UKRHUYCOEV/identity-access-management/README.md

 ↓
 Investigate Immediately
 ```
-This now mirrors the stronger KQL correlation instead of only checking whether an account is currently marked disabled.
+A disabled account successfully authenticating would warrant immediate investigation, instead of only checking whether an account is currently marked disabled.

 ## 7. Detect MFA Fatigue Behavior